Mousetrap car

 A mousetrap car is a small vehicle whose only source of motive power is a mousetrap.
 Variations include the use of multiple traps, or very big rat traps, for added power.

-Mousetrap cars are often used in physics or other physical science classes to help students build problem-solving skills, develop spatial awareness, learn to budget time, and practice cooperative behavior.
+Mousetrap cars are often used in physics or other physical science classes such as technology education to help students build problem-solving skills, develop spatial awareness, learn to budget time, and practice cooperative behavior.

 Design

 The general style for a mousetrap car varies.
 A number of commercial vendors offer plans, kits and complete cars for sale.
 In addition to mousetrap cars, contests have been created for mousetrap boats. and mousetrap airplanes.

 Spring power

 A mousetrap is powered by a helical torsion spring.
 Torsion springs obey an angular form of Hooke's law:

 where $\tau\,$ is the torque exerted by the spring in newton-meters, and $\theta\,$ is the angle of twist from its equilibrium position in radians. $\kappa\,$ is a constant with units of newton-meters / radian, variously called the spring's torsion coefficient, torsion elastic modulus, or just spring constant, equal to the torque required to twist the spring through an angle of 1 radian.
 It is analogous to the spring constant of a linear spring.

 The energy of U, in joules, stored in a torsion spring is:

 When a mousetrap is assembled, the spring is initially twisted beyond its equilibrium position so that it applies significant torque to the bar when the trap is closed.